 So let's consider this 5.25% spread (0.5% vs. 5.75%) and what it equates to in purely interest costs (quite apart from paying off any of the capital).
-Against the average first-time buyer loan of \pounds 140,000, it would result in paying out an extra \pounds 613 a month back in 2007!
+Against the average first-time buyer loan of £140,000, it would result in paying out an extra £613 a month back in 2007!

 This amply demonstrates that we still live in a 'low-interest rate' environment, even if there have been some increases.
 However, as the options on offer can be complex, it makes sense to take advice.
-We'd listen to your requirements, assess your financial position, and endeavour to help identify a suitable deal.